SCOTLAND PACKING LIST HEADER BOX

 YOUR ULTIMATE PACKING LIST FOR SCOTLAND IN ALL SEASONS

-Packing List for Scotland: Every year millions of visitors from all over the world flock to Scotland.
-Tourists come to Scotland enjoy the natural beauty and the breath-taking and dramatic Scottish landscapes, the centuries-old history, the ancient heritage and, of course, to experience the amazing food and the drink that is inherently part of Scottish culture.
+Every year millions of visitors from all over the world flock to Scotland.
+Tourists travel to Scotland to enjoy the natural beauty and the breath-taking and dramatic Scottish landscapes, the centuries-old history, the ancient heritage and, of course, to experience the amazing food and the drink that is inherently part of Scottish culture.

-What to pack and what to wear in Scotland?
-Yet, many of those visitors who come to experience all that Scotland has to offer must wonder what exactly they should pack in their suitcase or backpacks.
-When Scotland is a destination where outdoor activities might include shopping and sightseeing but also wild camping and wandering around castles, hiking through heather and glens and trekking around lochs, climbing mountains and bagging monroes.
+Scotland is a destination where the weather is notoriously unpredictable!
+Outdoor activities might include shopping and sightseeing but also wild camping and wandering around castles, hiking through heather and glens and trekking around lochs, climbing mountains, bagging Monroes and hunting Haggis.

 QUOTES ABOUT THE WEATHER IN SCOTLAND